 3) Complete the departmental and college requirements for an active baccalaureate degree.
 Baccalaureate degrees remain active for the purpose of degree completion for eight years following the last inclusion in the WSU catalog.

 4) Earn a minimum of 120 semester hours of credit.
-At least 30 must be WSU hours; see Rule 6.
+At least 30 must be WSU credits; see Rule 6.

 5) Earn a minimum of 40 semester hours of credit in 300-400-level courses; 500-level courses will count toward the 300-400-level requirement, but an undergraduate may not be required to complete a 500-level course as a requirement for the baccalaureate degree.